vineetrshenoy/SparseScatNet/README.md

 `pip install torch torchvision tensorboard scikit-cuda cupy`

-For the multi-GPU version of Kymatio, until the release of Kymatio v0.2 (planned next spring) which shall support this feature, you can use the _multigpu_ branch of the Kymatio fork https://github.com/j-zarka/kymatio.
+For the multi-GPU version of Kymatio, you can use the _multigpu_ branch of the Kymatio fork https://github.com/j-zarka/kymatio.

 To install this branch: